mumuki/mulang/README.md

 # Customs Expectations and the Expectations Definition Language

-Mulang accepts custom-made expectations expressed in an Expectations Definition Language - EDL - which allows to build complex expecation by combining existing inspections.
+Mulang accepts custom-made expectations expressed in an Expectations Definition Language - EDL - which allows to build complex expectations by combining existing inspections.

 # Mulang AST spec